Marine Salvage – Best Practices for Operations

 The principle of “no-cure-no-pay”1 has been a part of the shipping and salvage industries for generations, meaning that unless the salvage job is a success, the salvor does not get paid for their efforts.
 With this on the line, it makes sense to survey the area first and collect as much information as possible for an accurate quotation and understanding of what steps to take when the contracted is awarded.

-Deep Trekker underwater robots have been proven around the world as the go-to tool for robust and commercial-grade inspection vehicles for a variety of tasks, including underwater salvage operations.
+Deep Trekker underwater robots have been proven around the world as the go-to tool for robust and commercial-grade inspection vehicles for a variety of tasks and are known as a reliable tool for underwater salvage operations.
 Please contact us today to be ready when the next recovery your team faces.